arupadhyay25/Betrix24-App-Clone/README.md

 - When You land on hompage you you see the home page.
 - After that you see all variety of pages in the navigation Bar, you can move to different pages.
 - It Starts with about page that is details about the website goals and features present on this website.
-- In the food Section you can search different food items and get detailed about its macros and calories.
+- In the Partners Section you can see partners associated and get detailed about then and also sort by name and country.
-- To enter Community page you to be logged in i.e you will be redirected to login page after login you will be redirected to the page.

 ## Libraries Used 🌟
-All the image and icon links have been taken from the main website ( [My FitnessPal](https://www.myfitnesspal.com/) )
+All the image and icon links have been taken from the main website ( [My FitnessPal]([www.Betrix24.com](https://www.bitrix24.in/)/) )

 ## Snapshots 📷
 - Landing Page (Home Page):